 The Medical Center facility consists of an approximately 200,000 square foot community-teaching medical center, with 48 acute medical/surgical beds and 12 intensive care unit beds.
 SRMC also owns an onsite 40,000 square foot medical office building.
 The Medical Center is adjacent to the City Center in Rio Rancho, New Mexico.
 The Medical Center is located on land owned by UNM and is next to the UNM Health Sciences Rio Rancho campus.
+The Medical Center leases approximately 35,599 square feet of medical office building space located in the UNM HSC Center of Excellence for Orthopedic Surgery and Rehabilitation facility.
 The Medical Center is a blended component unit of UNM and is reported as such in the basic financial statements of UNM.
 The Medical Center has no component units.

-(2) Summary of Significant Accounting Policies
+Note 2 - Summary of Significant Accounting Policies